John Armstrong (bishop of Bermuda): Early life and education

 He was educated at Durham School, then an all-boys Private school in Durham, County Durham, England.
 He trained for ordination at St Francis College, a theological college in Nundah, Queensland, and completed a Licentiate in Theology (ThL) at the Australian College of Theology.

 Ordained ministry

 Armstrong was ordained as a deacon in 1932 (in the Diocese of Goulburn, Australia) and as a priest in 1933.
-He was a military chaplain in the Royal Navy for 28 years.
+He was a naval chaplain in the Royal Navy for 28 years.
 He eventually rose to be Chaplain of the Fleet, serving from 1960 to 1963.
 He retired from the Royal Navy on 15 March 1963.

 In 1963, Armstrong was appointed to the episcopate; he was the first Chaplain of the Fleet to proceed directly to the episcopate after leaving office.
 On 25 March 1963, he was consecrated a bishop by Michael Ramsey, Archbishop of Canterbury, during a service at Westminster Abbey.